-Landed estates court rentals are a resource collection with a pretty uninspiring title but can sometimes be of great genealogical value.
+The Landed Estates Court Rentals may be a collection with a pretty uninspiring title but it can sometimes be of great genealogical value.
 I say 'sometimes' because they won't further everyone's genealogy research.
 Some people, however, will find they hold riches.

 The only option for many landowners was to sell off all or part of their estates.
 In some cases the landowners were not given the choice; creditors (aka encumbrancers) could also force a sale.

 Promotional information, not unlike today's pre-auction catalogues, was published and distributed to potential buyers.
 This information included the names of tenants and the value of their rents.

 It was not just agricultural land and property that went under the hammer.